payfurl/dotnetsdk/README.md

 # README #

-This is the dotnet SDK for the evertech API.
+This is the dotnet SDK for the PayFURL API.